bullhorn/rest-api-docs/source/includes/_login.md

 }
 ```

+This is the only supported login process in a production environment

 Params | Required | Description
 ------ | -------- | -----
 access_token | yes | Access token obtained from OAuth authorization |